Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair: Examples

-It is likely that we will be able to prove (a).
 We expect that the metric completion of $\Omega^3_+(M^7)$ w.r.t. the $L^2$ metric divided by the volume functional (which corresponds to $h_2$ on $\Mm_{G_2}$) will be the set of measurable semi-positive $G_2$-structures with nonzero finite volume modulo the equivalence relation as in Theorem \ref{thm:Clarke3}.
 Here, we call the section of the closure of $\Lambda^3_+ T^*M^7$ ``semi-positive".